Cray-Bear/spring-batch/README.md

 This is the quickest way to get started with a new Spring Batch project.
 You find the Getting Started Guide for Spring Batch on Spring.io: [Creating a Batch Service](https://spring.io/guides/gs/batch-processing/)

+# Make some changes to make it easier！

 # Getting Started Using Spring Tool Suite (STS)

 It requires an internet connection for download, and access to a Maven repository (remote or local).